 When I told A about this, she was horrified.

 “If your plant lived that would mean you had ants!
 In your house!” she said.

 “I thought they looked cool!”
 I said.
 “And they were only 7 dollars!”

 “You’re paying 7 dollars TO GET ANTS!”

 Fortunately, sanity prevailed in the moment, and I put the ant plants back.
 Still, I was in frenzy mode.
 I picked up a plant that I just had to have, then put it back a few minutes later.
 I grabbed a plant for Stella, fell out of love with it, then got her a different one.
-All the while I’m weaving in and out of endless lines of hot, sweaty people, their faces all dawning with the realization that humans are indeed animals and when the competition gets tough we will resort to our most primal instincts in a few seconds.
+All the while I’m weaving in and out of endless lines of hot, sweaty people, their faces all dawning with the realization that humans are indeed animals and when the competition gets tough we will resort to our most primal instincts.

 Fortunately, Disney has trained me well, and I worked my way through the crowd with a minimum of panic symptoms.
 I did have a quick fantasy about bumping into my first anxiety therapist and saying, “I did it!
 Look where I am right now!”
 But then I would have had to shove her aside to get to the plants.